The central data structure used by the internal representation is the

 font, except when talking about the actual C type

 You can tell what kind of node a particular tree is by using the

 TREE_CODE macro.
-Many, many macros take a trees as input and
+Many, many macros take trees as input and

 return trees as output.
-However, most macros require a certain kinds of
+However, most macros require a certain kind of

 tree node as input.
 In other words, there is a type-system for trees,